hugoalh/scan-virus-ghaction/CONTRIBUTING.md

 This project and repository does not have necessary things to do i18ns and/or translations.

-If you want to do i18ns and/or translations on the documentations, documents and/or wiki, please see section "[Documentations, Documents & Wiki](#documentations-documents--wiki)".
+If you want to do i18ns and/or translations on the documentations, documents and/or wiki, please see the section "[Documentations, Documents & Wiki](#documentations-documents--wiki)".

 ## Issues